BlakeZajac/blakezajac.com/README.md

 -   Block and layout specific styles to be added in their respective component folder, and not in the sass boilerplate.
 The same goes for js
 -   Migrate email delivery to React Email, set up key templates for marketing
 -   Add an email capture block
+-   Reminder to self that the @ syntax is available for importing.
+Review ya code.